Lancaster, Lancashire: Political representation

-In the late 1990s and early first decade of the 21st century, the city council was under the control of the Morecambe Bay Independents (MBIs), who campaigned for an independent Morecambe council.
-In 2003, their influence waned and Labour became the largest party on the council.
-They formed a coalition with the Liberal Democrats and Greens.
-At the May 2007 local elections, Labour lost ground to the Greens in Lancaster and the MBIs in Morecambe, resulting in no overall control, with all parties represented in a PR administration.
-The 2011 elections saw Labour emerge as the largest party.
-They reached a joint administrative arrangement with the Greens.

-The 2019 Lancaster City Council election results put no party in overall control.
-The council was run by a coalition of Labour, Green, Eco-Socialist Independent and Liberal Democrat councillors, supported by the Independent Group, with Conservatives and MBIs in opposition.
-The cabinet consisted of 4 Labour, 4 Green, 1 Eco-Socialist, 1 Independent Group.
-At 10 seats, Lancaster had one of the country's largest Green Party representations.
-The 2023 Lancaster City Council election resulted in a council with Labour as the largest party but not in overall control, with 24 of the 61 seats.
+Since the 2023 Lancaster City Council election, Labour have been the largest party on the city council, but not in overall control, with 24 of the 61 seats.

-After the 2021 Lancashire County Council election, Lancaster East, Lancaster South East and Skerton were represented on the county council by Labour, while Lancaster Central was represented by the Green Party.
+Since the 2025 Lancashire County Council election, Lancaster East, Lancaster South East and Lancaster Central have been represented by The Green Party, while Skerton is represented by Reform UK.

 Geography

 Lancaster is Lancashire's northernmost city, three miles inland from Morecambe Bay.
 It is on the River Lune (from which comes its name), and the Lancaster Canal.
 It becomes hillier from the Lune Valley eastwards, with Williamson Hill in the north-west a notable height at 109 m and recognised as a TuMP: a hill with "thirty and upwards metres prominence".
 The central area of the city can be roughly defined by the railway to the west, the canal to the south and east, and the river to the north.

 Built-up area

-Lancaster, Morecambe and Heysham have been identified by the Office for National Statistics as forming the Lancaster/Morecambe Built-up area, with a population of 97,150 in the 2011 census.
-Within this, ONS identifies a Lancaster built-up area sub division with a 2011 population of 48,085.
+Lancaster, Morecambe and Heysham have been identified by the Office for National Statistics as forming the Lancaster/Morecambe Built-up area, with a population of 101,911 in the 2021 census.
+Within this, ONS identifies a Lancaster built-up area sub division with a 2021 population of 52,660.